 3. Creativity is encouraged

-Some permissive parents believe that by allowing their children free reign they will encourage their creativity.
-They want their children to be free-thinking, without the drawbacks and hindrances of any limitations.
+Some permissive parents believe that allowing their children free reign will encourage their creativity.
+They want their children to be free-thinkers without the drawbacks and hindrances of any limitations.
 This is one of the best advantages of permissive parenting.

 Cons of permissive parenting